We can only speculate on the reasons for this lack of women who shred; but my money is on the shadowy cabal commonly referred to as The Patriarchy.

 My neighbours are no strangers to “I Love Rock ‘n Roll” and “Bad Reputation” – whether they like it or not.
 Credits for those two hits go to Joan Jett, previous frontwoman for all-female glam-rock band The Runaways and subsequently Joan Jett and the Blackhearts.
 Her career has earned her a well-deserved spot in the Rock and Roll Hall of Fame, and she has not slowed down on rocking out since her early beginnings.
 Check her out live in the video below:

 Joan Jett wasn’t the only one wielding an axe in The Runaways.
 Lita Ford’s powerful licks became part of the band’s signature sound.
 After their breakup, Lita spent fifteen years as a solo artist, recorded five studio albums and collaborated with none other than Ozzy Osbourne.
 After a hiatus taken to raise her family, she re-emerged with new material in 2008.
 This quote says it all: “I just wanted to kick ass!
 I don’t know what’s popular, or the flavor of the day.
 I just wanted the music to rock!
 The lyrics are very personal and that’s it.
 I wasn’t going to come out in sandals with hairy armpits!”

-Did we miss anyone?
+Know any women who shred?
+Think we missed anyone?
 Let us know in the comments below.